GovAlta/ui-components/.gitlab/contribution_guidelines/coding_standards.md

 ## Documentation

-- Document your component using JsDocs.
+- Document your component interface using JsDocs.

 - If a new library is added, please update the readme.